jamessewell/django-timescaledb/README.md

 "TimescaleDB hypertables are designed to behave in the same manner as PostgreSQL database tables for reading data, using standard SQL commands."

-As such the use of the Django's ORM is perfectally suited to this type of data.
+As such the use of the Django's ORM is perfectly suited to this type of data.
 By leveraging a custom model manager and queryset we can extend the queryset methods to include Timescale functions.

 #### Time Bucket [More Info](https://docs.timescale.com/use-timescale/latest/time-buckets/about-time-buckets/)